connor-ricks/modern-swiftui-case-study/Documentation/dependencies_and_testing.md

 1. We first extend `DependencyValues` providing a property accessor for our injected dependency.
 2. We extend our dependency to `DependencyKey` and provide a `liveValue` which works like `defaultValue` in `@Environment`.
 There, we can provide the value for our dependency in production applications.

 With just a couple lines of code, we have provided the ability to inject production level dependencies into our application.
 However, there's another powerful tool inside `@Dependency` that we can utilize.

+### Speech Client

 Jump to `SpeechClient`.
 This is the dependency that powers the speech transcript while we record a meeting.
 On `Line:23`, you'll see us provide a `liveValue` just like we did for our `StandupsProvider`, but below that on `Line:40`, you'll see us define a `previewValue` as well.
 This allows us to swap in a different dependency for our SwiftUI previews.
 In the case of the `SpeechClient`, this is really important!
 SpeechKit doesn't work in SwiftUI previews, so if we did not provide a `previewValue` we would be unable to view any previews of our `RecordStandupView`.